CyberKRY/reverse-shell-generator/README.md

 ## ✨ Features
 <b>

-* Supports seven languages: Bash, Python, PHP, Perl, Netcat, Java and Xterm.
+* Supports eighth languages: Bash, Python, PHP, Perl, Netcat, Java, Xterm and Powershell

 * Instant generation: Simply select a number, IP address and port to create a reverse shell that is ready to use.